annaorteu/wrath/README.md

 ---
 ## Running Wrath for Structural Variant detection

-The main script `wrath.sh` runs the main version of *WRATH*.
-The pipeline calculates barcode sharing between windows of a chosen size in a given chromosome.
-The main pipeline automatically detects SVs larger than 50kbp.
-Automatic detection of SVs can be turned off if the only output wanted is the heatmap plot of barcode sharing.
-Recommended window size is 50kbp.
+The main script `wrath.sh` runs the main version of *Wrath*.
+The pipeline calculates barcode sharing between windows of a chosen size in a given chromosome and produces heatmap plots of barcode sharing.
+The main pipeline cal also automatically detect large SVs.
+Default window size is 50kbp.

 A typical command looks like: